Skip to main content

 You could be a non-tenant occupier if you live somewhere and do not pay any rent.

-Being a non-tenant occupier means you have limited rights and you can be evicted fairly easily.
+Non-tenant occupiers have limited rights and can be evicted fairly easily.
 You can get help from the council if you need to move out.

 Examples of being a non-tenant occupier